 Following an injury in early 2016, Mira has focussed her efforts on developing a new generation of athletes in Nepal, giving them the opportunities she feels so lucky to have had.

-We aim to fully support 6 high-potential young women athletes from Nepal, selected by Mira, for 12 months (March 2018 to Feb 2019), giving them the opportunity to focus on athletic training, education and professional development.
+In 2019, we aim to fully support 10 high-potential young women athletes from Nepal, selected by Mira, for 9 months (June 2019 to March 2020), giving them the opportunity to focus on athletic training, education and professional development.

 - Personalized coaching from Mira on trail and ultra running

-- Small-group English lessons, 3 times per week for 6 months (supplementary to school or college)
+- Small-group English lessons (supplementary to school or college)

 - Allowance for professional development including travel costs and entry fee to races around Nepal, NATHM trail guide certification

 - Modest stipend for acting as part time coaches in Mira’s extracurricular sports programs in local schools in Nepal

 The cost to fully support one young woman for one month is approximately US$500.
 The total budget for the Training and Education Scholarships US$50,000.